treymarc/multiwii-mavlink-gc/README.md

 Run
 ===================

-in a terminal navigate to folder src\mavlink :
+in a terminal navigate to folder src\mwgc :

-	run "mwgc --help"
+	"mwgc --help"

 read data from COM4 and broadcast to groundStation running at ip 192.168.0.13